-Under the Quebec Skilled Worker Program applicants must provide results of an approved French language test if they are claiming points for language proficiency.
+Applicants under the Quebec Skilled Worker Program must provide results of an approved French language test if they are claiming points for French language proficiency.

-The following are the only French language tests accepted for Quebec immigration purposes:
+The following French language tests are the only ones accepted for Quebec immigration purposes:

-- Test d'évaluation du français adapté pour le Québec (TEFaQ)
+- Test d`Evaluation du français adapté pour le Québec

 TEFaQ- there are two compulsory sections.